matteo-cadoni/TBProject/README.md

 ## Installation

-Create an empty environment specifying the python version as "python=3.8" and run
+Create an empty environment specifying the python version as "python=3.8", activate it and run
 ```
 pip install -r requirements.txt
 ```